acti

 Functional assessment measure

-The functional assessment measure (FAM) is a tool that can be used to measure functional decline.
-It consists of 10 items: daily living activities, mobility, self-care, employment, recreation and leisure, education, social function, family function, community function, and global function.
-Each item is rated on a scale from 0 to 6, with 0 being unable to perform the activity and 6 being able to perform it without any difficulty.
+The functional assessment measure (FAM) tracks functional decline across 10 areas: daily living activities, mobility, self-care, employment, recreation and leisure, education, social function, family function, community function, and global function.
+Each item is scored from 0 to 6, where 0 means the person cannot perform the activity and 6 means they can complete it without difficulty.

 Performance-oriented mobility assessment

-The performance-oriented mobility assessment (POMA) is a tool that can be used to measure functional decline.
-It consists of six items: standing, walking, stair climbing, transfers, arm movements, and leg movements.
-Each item is rated on a scale from 0 to 4, with 0 being unable to perform the activity and 4 being able to perform it without any difficulty.
+The performance-oriented mobility assessment (POMA) measures functional decline based on six items: standing, walking, stair climbing, transfers, arm movements, and leg movements.
+Each item receives a score from 0 to 4, where 0 means the person cannot perform the task and 4 means they can do it without difficulty.

 Bristol Activities of Daily Living Scale

-The Bristol Activities of Daily Living Scale is a tool that can be used to measure functional decline.
-It consists of six items: bathing, dressing, toileting, transferring, continence, and feeding.
-Each item is rated on a scale from 0 to 4, with 0 being unable to perform the activity and 4 being able to perform it without any difficulty.
+The Bristol Activities of Daily Living Scale measures functional decline across six items: bathing, dressing, toileting, transferring, continence, and feeding.
+Each item receives a score from 0 to 4, where 0 means the person cannot perform the activity and 4 means they can complete it independently.

 The best scale for you will depend on your needs and preferences.
 Some factors to consider include:

-- How often you want to track your activities
+- How often do you want to track your activities

-- How much time you have to devote to tracking
+- How much time do you have to devote to tracking

 - Whether you want to track your activities yourself or have someone else do it for you

 Once you have considered these factors, you can choose the scale that best suits your needs.
-For example, Bristol Activities of Daily Living Scale, if you want to track your activities over time pr Lawton scale if you need a more detailed assessment.
+For example, the Bristol Activities of Daily Living Scale, if you want to track your activities over time, or the Lawton scale if you need a more detailed assessment.

 The amount of time it takes to track your ADLs and IADLs will depend on the method you choose.
 A daily log can take just a few minutes each day.
 However, a home health assessment may take an hour or more.